 - Label the freezer bags with the date of preparation and freeze immediately

-- Before using, reheat the frozen Alfredo sauce for up to 165 degree Fahrenheit
+- Before using, reheat the frozen Alfredo sauce for up to 165 degrees Fahrenheit

 - Do not refreeze once the frozen sauce is reheated or thawed